kubawerlos/php-cs-fixer-custom-fixers/README.md

 ```

 #### DataProviderNameFixer
-Data provider names used only once must match the name of the test.
+Data provider names must match the name of the test.
+  DEPRECATED: use `php_unit_data_provider_name` instead.
   *Risky: when relying on name of data provider function.*
 Configuration options:
 - `prefix` (`string`): prefix that replaces "test"; defaults to `'provide'`